Final Decisions for You and Loved Ones

 Mesothelioma patients often have the option of filing an asbestos lawsuit to help cover their medical bills and provide for their families after they have passed.
 These lawsuits are handled almost entirely by lawyers, allowing you to spend your time interacting with your family instead of worrying about a court case.
-Click here to learn more about how these legal options can cover some of your costs.

 While planning is recommended to make any future decisions easier, late-stage mesothelioma can interfere with a patient’s ability to make those choices.
 To plan for this, a patient can give someone power of attorney – usually a trusted family member or friend – to make decisions for them.

 A “durable power of attorney for health care” is designated to make treatment decisions on a patient’s behalf.
 Patients should choose someone that they trust to make medical decisions in accordance with their own values and ethics.

 A durable power of attorney for health care may decide: